nmoehrle/rayint/README.md

 As an example application a simple raycasting app for [MVE](https://github.com/simonfuhrmann/mve) scenes is provided.

-The application was inspired by [coldet](http://sourceforge.net/projects/coldet/).
+This library was inspired by [coldet](http://sourceforge.net/projects/coldet/).

 License